Wang Nan (table tennis)

-Wang Nan (王楠 (Wáng Nán); born October 23, 1978 in Fushun, Liaoning) is a female Chinese table tennis player from Liaoning.
-Wang remained as world #1 on the ITTF ranking system from January, 1999 to November, 2002.
+Wang Nan (王楠 (Wáng Nán); born October 23, 1978, in Fushun, Liaoning) is a female Chinese table tennis player from Liaoning.
+Wang was ranked world #1 on the ITTF ranking system from January 1999 to November 2002.
 She is left-handed, and began playing table tennis when she was seven years old.
 Her particular skills are changing the placement of the ball during rallies and her loop drive, as well as her notable speed.
 Wang has been the leader of the women's table-tennis team of China after Deng Yaping's retirement.
 In terms of achievements, she is one of the most successful female table tennis players (alongside Li Xiaoxia, Deng Yaping, Ding Ning, Zhang Yining) having won the gold medal in each of the Table Tennis World Cup, the Table Tennis World Championships, and the Olympic Games.

 Personal life

 Wang Nan is married to Guo Bin.